-Bioeconomics can help to create a more energy-efficient society with a lower carbon footprint.
-The Programme in Bioeconomy at the University of Eastern Finland aims to promote the growth of the bioeconomy and alternative uses of wood-based materials.
-The research carried out addresses the ecological and social implications of the bioeconomy, and investigates the sustainable use of renewable natural resources.
+Forest bioeconomy facilitates building a low-carbon and energy-efficient society.
+The Forest Bioeconomy Programme at the University of Eastern Finland aims to promote growth of the bioeconomy and new innovations in the utilisation of wood-based materials.
+The research focuses on the ecological and societal impacts of forest bioeconomy, such as the sustainable use of renewable natural resources.

-Saastamoinen Foundation supports the implementation of the Programme in Bioeconomy
+Saastamoinen Foundation supports the implementation of the forest bioeconomy programme

 Photo: Raija Törrönen, Bioeconomy, ©UEF